spielwitz/vega/README.md

 * `VegaDisplay.jar`

-If double-clicking should not work, open a command prompt, go to your local folder and execute the apps as follows:
+You can also open a command prompt and execute the apps as follows:

 ```
 java -jar Vega.jar